-No. 452 Squadron RAAF was the first Australian squadron formed under the Empire Air Training Scheme (EATS) in Britain during the Second World War.
+No. 452 Squadron RAAF was the first Australian squadron formed under Article XV of the Empire Air Training Scheme (EATS) in Britain during the Second World War.
 Its first personnel gathered at RAF Kirton-in-Lindsey on the 8th of April 1941, where the Australians received instruction from a RAF veteran of the battle of Britain, Flight Lieutenant Bernard ‘Paddy’ Finucane.
-The squadron became operational on the 22nd of May of that year, flying Supermarine Spitfires.
+The squadron became operational under 11 Group of Fighter Command on the 22nd of May of that year, flying Supermarine Spitfires.
 In late July 1941, the squadron moved to Kenley airfield, just outside London.

 In March 1942, Squadron Leader Keith "Bluey" Truscott - who was to go on to become the RAAF's second highest scoring ace - claimed No 452 Squadron's last victory in the European theatre.
 During its 13 months in England, No 452 Squadron had - for the loss of twenty-two pilots - been credited with destroying nearly seventy German aircraft, and damaging a further seventeen.

 452 Squadron were involved in many different kinds of operations.
 One of the most unusual was escorting a bomber that — with the co-operation of the Germans — dropped an artificial leg by parachute into Europe, for the use of the British ace Douglas Bader, who was a prisoner of war.
 The bombers flew on to bomb a factory.